PWDs call on assemblies to factor their needs in planning and budgetary allocations

 Karim Iddrisu also bemoaned the lack of support for PWDs during the outbreak of COVID-19 saying the period saw them wallow in abject poverty since most of them were not able to work.

 "It was very unfortunate that Government did not come out with any policy targeted at supporting PWDs during the outbreak of Covid.
-A lot of our people really suffered and are currently suffering from post-Covid-19 losses."
+A lot of our people suffered and are currently suffering from post- Covid-19 losses".

 He was impressed with how the Federation has organised and comported itself over the years.
 He added that the District Assemblies Common Fund has been the major source of support for PWDs but the fund comes with directives and measures.
 He implored the Ghana Federation of Disability organisation to make available their needs to the Assembly to enable their inputs to be captured by the Assembly during the planning and budgetary processes.